hwdsl2/docker-litellm/README.md

 ## Environment variables

 All variables are optional.
-If not set, secure defaults are used automatically.
+The master API key is auto-generated on first start if `LITELLM_MASTER_KEY` is not set.

 This Docker image uses the following variables, that can be declared in an `env` file (see [example](litellm.env.example)):